mofukeng/git-basic-exercise/README.md

-this is a new REDAME file
+This is a new README file